-Traditionally in Japan at New Year businesses bundle up their products and sell them in a 'lucky bag' (the kanji 福袋 (fukubukuro) literally means lucky bag).
-The 'lucky' part comes in as you can't actually see what's in the bag before you buy.
+Traditionally in Japan at New Year businesses bundle up their products and sell them in a 'lucky bag' (the kanji 福袋 (fukubukuro) literally means happy bag).
+The 'happy' part comes in as you can't actually see what's in the bag before you buy.
 Fun right?
 Oh, and there are bargains to be had too, as long as you are buying from places you love.

 Is the Biku Fukubukuro like a traditional lucky bag?